Love Is in the Little Moments of Parenthood - Baby Chick

 It seems as though, before parenthood, we as couples used to celebrate everyday things and have big moments of joy with each other.
 The celebrations were daily, whether it was a lunch date, a sweet text message, or a mini weekend getaway.
 Once we become parents, those celebrations tend to become more of life milestones and not daily joys.
 There is this hyper-focus on birthday parties, holidays, and child milestones.
 We tend to forget the everyday joys, the daily celebrations, or even how to let the other parent know we love them.

-The thought is it is unspoken.
+The assumption is that it is unspoken.
 Of course, we love them, and they know that.
 Dr. Daniela Montalto, psychologist and clinical assistant professor at the Department of Child and Adolescent Psychiatry at NYU Langone Health in New York City, speaks to how small moments of love serve a practical purpose.
 “They re-energize us throughout the day, if we pause and let them, they help us continue with this mission of raising happy, healthy kids.”

 How Can We Find Love in the Little Moments?